 The subantarctic islands lie in a vast belt of waves and wind that encircle the mid- latitudes of the southern hemisphere.
 The region has acquired dramatic names—the ‘screaming sixties’, the ‘furious fifties’, the ‘roaring forties’— because of the temperature difference of several degrees over a relatively narrow band of latitude.
 Disentangling the mechanisms of past change and the role of westerly airflow, however, has proved difficult due to the dearth of published records.
-By analysing peat, lake and ocean sediments back through time it’s possible to reconstruct past environmental, climate and human change.
-The subantarctic islands offer the chance to resolve questions on what drives global climate change.
+By analysing peat, lake and ocean sediments back through time it’s possible to reconstruct past environmental, climate and human impacts.
+The subantarctic islands offer the chance to resolve questions on what drives global climate change and whether we have entered a new geological epoch: the Anthropocene.

 From the rear deck of the expedition vessel we cored the subantarctic ocean floor sediments to reconstruct environmental changes over the past 10,000 years